-Umpteen years ago, I signed up for my CFA Level 1 exams as a sprightly, wide-eyed innocent.
+Umpteen years ago, after checking that I meet the eligibility requirements, I signed up for my CFA Level 1 exams as a sprightly, wide-eyed innocent.

-At that time, I wish I had someone who’d gone through everything to point out the potholes of the journey I’m on.
+Now that I’m a CFA charterholder, I wished I had someone who’d gone through everything to point out the potholes of the journey I’m on.
 For example, warning me about the difficulty of Level 2 would have saved me a lot of trouble!

 Here are 20 things I wish I knew before going through the CFA exams.
 May they help you on your own journey!

 #1.
 CFA exams are not easy, and Level 1 is just the start

 Commonly cited as one of the world’s hardest exams, CFA Level 1’s difficulty is comparable to a diploma level and gets harder from then on.
 But I didn’t know that it’s never-seen-before-and-by-the-way-you-could-definitely-fail tough.

 Oh, and by the way, Level 2 and Level 3 are way harder than Level 1.
 Although Level 1 and 2 are multiple-choice questions, Level 3 introduces half the paper in constructed response (‘essay’) format too.

 Or if you’re a half glass full kinda person, it could also mean that you’re more likely to pass Level 2 and Level 3 once you passed Level 1.

 #2.
 I’d have no weekends for the 6 months before each exam